TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 as we run out of memory with our current GPU setup (1 $times$ NVIDIA RTX 4090).

 To overcome this limitation, we utilize Distributed Data Parallel (DDP) @pytorch_ddp, which allows us to train our model on multiple GPUs.
-Each GPU has its own replica (copy) of the model, and for a single forward pass, each GPU processes a different batch of the data.
+Each GPU has its own replica (copy) of the model, and for a single forward pass each GPU processes a different batch of the data.
 The forward pass and backward pass are then computed on each GPU seperately, based on the mini-batch of data it received.
-The resulting gradients for each replica a then aggregated across all GPUs/replicas, and each replica updates its weights based on the aggregated gradients.
+The resulting gradients for each replica are then aggregated across all GPUs/replicas, and each replica updates its weights based on the aggregated gradients.
-We are therefore able to increase the batch size by the number of GPUs we use, and update the weights of the model based on gradients that have been computed on a larger batch size than a single model received in a single forward pass @pytorch_ddp.
+We are therefore able to increase the batch size by the number of GPUs we use, and update the weights of the model based on gradients that have been computed on a larger batch size than a single model received in a forward pass @pytorch_ddp.
 An illustration of DDP with 2 GPUs is shown in @ddp_illustration.

 A side effect of DDP is that after the forward pass of each replica, there now exists not just a single batch of image-text representations,